Myst: Remakes and ports

 Mysts success led to the game being ported to multiple platforms.
 Versions for the Sega Saturn, Sony PlayStation, Atari Jaguar CD, AmigaOS, CD-i and 3DO consoles were released.
 A version for the Sega CD was developed and previewed by Sunsoft, but ultimately did not ship.
-A remaster, Myst: Masterpiece Edition, was released in May 2000.
+A remaster, Myst: Masterpiece Edition, was released in 1999.
 It features several improvements over the original game: the images are re-rendered in 24-bit truecolor instead of the original Mysts 256 colors (8-bit); the score was remastered, and sound effects were enhanced.
 A 2023 fan effort "demade" the game for the Atari 2600.

 A complete remake of Myst, RealMyst: Interactive 3D Edition, was developed by Cyan and Sunsoft and published by Ubisoft in November 2000 for Windows PCs, and in January 2002 for Mac.
 Unlike the original game, the gameplay of realMyst features free-roaming, real-time 3D graphics.
 Weather effects and a day/night cycle were added to the Ages alongside minor additions to keep the game's story in sync with later entries.
 The game also added a new Age called Rime, which is featured in an extended ending.
 While the new interactivity of the game was praised, realMyst ran poorly on most computers of the time.
 At release, Cyan described the remake as the game they would have originally made, had it not been for previous technology constraints.
 Robyn Miller later expressed frustration with realMyst and its marketing, saying that it was not how they had originally envisioned Myst.

 In 2014, Cyan released a new visually enhanced revision of the game running on the Unity engine, realMyst: Masterpiece Edition.
 The remake was updated to version 2.0 on January 28, 2015, receiving a significant graphical overhaul in which several bugs were fixed and the detail of many models and textures was upgraded.

 Handheld and mobile ports include a remake of Myst for the PlayStation Portable, first released in Japan in 2006.
 The remake included the Rime Age from realMyst, and higher-resolution widescreen visuals.
 Similar versions for the Nintendo DS and Nintendo 3DS were released in 2007 and 2012, respectively.
 Cyan and Mean Hamster Software released Myst for the Microsoft Windows Mobile platform in 2005; Riven was ported shortly after.
 In August 2008, Cyan announced that the company was developing a version of Myst for Apple's iOS.
 The game was made available to download from the iTunes App Store on May 2, 2009.
 The original download size was 727 MB, which was considered very large by iPhone standards.
 An updated version of realMyst was released for iPad 2 and above, with improved graphics over the original PC release, on June 14, 2012.
-A version for Android devices based on the realMyst version was released on January 26, 2017, produced and published by Noodlecake, and a similar port for Riven was released on April 26, 2017.

-realMyst: Masterpiece Edition was released for the Nintendo Switch on May 21, 2020.
+A version for Android devices based on the realMyst version was released on January 26, 2017, produced and published by Noodlecake, and a port for Riven was released on April 26, 2017. realMyst: Masterpiece Edition was released for the Nintendo Switch on May 21, 2020.